Group Network Hawkes Process: EMPIRICAL STUDY: A SINA WEIBO DATASET

+Heuristically, $T/\omega$ can be roughly interpreted as the number of weakly dependent replicates over time and $G\nk T/\omega$ can be viewed as the total number of knots placed over $[0,T]$ and $G$ groups.
+Fixing $G=4$, Figure~\ref{base_intense} shows that the minimum BIC value is achieved with $\nk=6$.
+The estimated background intensities using $\nk=6$ and $G=4$ are illustrated in Figure~\ref{base_intense} and the resulting parameter estimates are summarized in Table~\ref{weibo_est}. }

-As can be seen from Figure~\ref{base_intense}, the estimated background intensities all have two peaks around 10:00 am and 8:00 pm, suggesting that users are more active around these two time points.
-Based on the estimated GNHP model and users' information in the different groups, we categorize all users into the following four groups.
+Figure~\ref{base_intense} shows that all estimated background intensities have two peaks around 10:00 am and 8:00 pm, suggesting that users are more active around these times.
+Based on the estimated GNHP model and users' information in the different groups, we summarize groups as following.

-\begin{itemize} \item {Group 1.} ({\sc Regular Users}).
-This is the largest group that includes $52.6\%$ of users, who have the lowest background posting intensity throughout the day.
-Judging from $\wh\phi_{g1}$'s, users from this group have little impact on users from other groups.
+\begin{itemize} \item {\bf Group 1} is largest group that includes $49.8\%$ of users, who have the lowest background intensity throughout the day.
+Judging from $\wh\phi_{g1}$'s, users from this group have relatively low impact on users from other groups.
 This group also has the largest $\wh\eta$ value, suggesting that the user's past posts have the shortest time impacts on his/her future posting behavior.

-\item {Group 2.} ({\sc Opinion Leaders}).
-This group mainly consists of users that are playing leading roles in various communities such as entertainment, business, education, and social sciences.
-They typically do not post very frequently throughout the day.
+\item {\bf Group 2} include many users that are playing leading roles in various communities such as entertainment, business, education, and social sciences, who typically do not post very frequently throughout the day.
 This group has the second smallest $\hat \eta$ value, indicating that users' past posts have a relatively long time effect.
-From the estimated $\wh\phi_{g2}$'s, we can see this group of users have the largest impacts on all groups except Group 3.
-Our subsequent analysis reveals that this group is the second most influential group, see Section~\ref{sec:influ} for details,
+The estimated $\wh\phi_{g2}$'s suggests that this group of users have the largest impacts on all groups except Group 3.
+Our subsequent analysis in Section~\ref{sec:influ} reveals that this group is the second most influential group.